 - All payments must have been made after October 1, 2007.

-- You must work full-time for a qualifying public service organization while making the qualifying payments and at the time of applying for and receiving loan forgiveness.
+- Work full-time for a qualifying public service organization while making the qualifying payments and at the time of applying for and receiving loan forgiveness.

 - The loans must not be in default status.